 In Wick, Northern Scotland, the beard is king.

 The full beard is by far the most popular facial hair in the town of Wick, Scotland.
-Not only is the full beard most popular here, but more residents surf the topic of beards over shaving than in any other area of the UK.
-62% of Wick residents show more interest in beards than shaving, with the next highest location of Broughton Astley falling 7% behind this figure at 55% versus 45% beard to shaving interest.
+Not only is the full beard most popular here, but more residents search the topic of beards over shaving than in any other area of the UK.
+62% of Wick residents show more interest in beards than shaving, with the next highest location of Broughton Astley in Leicestershire falling 7% behind this figure at 55% versus 45% beard to shaving interest.

-Wick, deep in the Highlands, is one of the most northern points in the UK and lies just 15 miles south of John o’Groats.
+Wick, deep in the Scottish Highlands, is one of the most northern points in the UK and lies just 15 miles south of John o’Groats.
 Originally a Viking settlement before becoming a town famed for fishing and whiskey, Wick is the perfect capital of the UK for the no-frills full beard.

 What’s more popular, beards or a clean shave?